Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-Short-order cooking is already feeling real automation pressure.
-Robotic fry stations like Flippy can handle more than 40 menu items while reducing staff interactions with equipment by 90%, and one vendor claims a unit can double a cook's output for about $5,000 per month [1].
-Software tools are also stepping in to manage order timing, inventory, and prep flow [2].
-That is why our AI Resilience Score for this role sits at a modest 41.3%.
+Automation is already showing up in short-order kitchens.
+Robotic systems like Flippy can fry and portion more than 40 menu items while reducing staff interactions with machinery by 90%, and one vendor claims a unit can double a cook's output for about $5,000 per month [1].
+AI software is also handling order timing, inventory, and prep flow to streamline how kitchens run [2].
+These are real changes, not distant predictions.

-Still, full replacement is not happening anytime soon.
+Still, scaling is slow.
 As of early 2025, one major burger-flipping vendor had only 13 QSR locations piloting the technology [3].
-Robots are expensive and fragile in real kitchens, and most short-order spots are small businesses with thin margins.
-The U.S. Bureau of Labor Statistics projects overall cook employment to grow 5 percent through 2034, even while noting some reduced demand at fast food operations due to automation [5].
+Most short-order spots are small businesses with thin margins, and robots are expensive and fragile in real kitchen conditions.
+The BLS projects overall cook employment to grow 5 percent through 2034, though it does flag reduced demand specifically in fast food due to automation [5].

 Reveal More